Stocks slip on China-US tensions; oil resumes its slide

 Meng's arrest has jolted the stock market, and investors fear it is adding to the tensions between the world's two largest economies.

-Energy stocks in the S&P 500 fell 1.7 percent for one the largest losses among the 11 sectors that make up the index.

-OVERSEAS MARKETS: In Europe, Germany's DAX lost 0.8 percent, and the CAC 40 in France declined 0.6 percent.

-BULKING UP: Nutrisystem surged 28 percent to $43.77 after Tivity Health agreed to buy it for $47 a share in cash and stock.
-That's a 37 percent premium from the weight loss company's closing price on Friday.
-Tivity stock dropped 33 percent to $27.58.
+BULKING UP: Nutrisystem surged 28.7 percent to $44.02 after wellness program operator Tivity Health agreed to buy it for $47 a share in cash and stock, or $1.38 billion.
+Tivity stock dropped 31.3 percent to $27.88.

 BAD REVIEWS: One of Yelp's biggest shareholders said it wants online reviews company Yelp to add new directors to its board.
 SQN Investors said the board hasn't held itself responsible for strategic mistakes and weak quarterly reports, and should add representatives for shareholders.